RALC88/riscv-vectorized-benchmark-suite/README.md

 If you use this software or a modified version of it for your research, please cite the paper:
-Cristóbal Ramírez, César Hernández, Oscar Palomar, Osman Unsal, Marco Ramírez and Adrián Cristal, "A RISC-V Simulator and Benchmark Suite for Designing and Evaluating Vector Architectures", ACM Transactions on Architecture and Code Optimization (TACO), 2020.
+Cristóbal Ramirez, César Hernandez, Oscar Palomar, Osman Unsal, Marco Ramírez, and Adrián Cristal.
+2020.
+A RISC-V Simulator and Benchmark Suite for Designing and Evaluating Vector Architectures.
+ACM Trans.
+Archit.
+Code Optim.
+17, 4, Article 38 (October 2020), 29 pages. https://doi.org/10.1145/3422667
-Note: This paper will be available in the next ACM TACO issue (Volume 17, Issue 4).

 ## Pakage Structure